jonathanunderwood/safe-storage-timeouts/README.md

 ---------------------

 1. Expose the device and kernel timeouts as variables that can be set.
 As a first step this would be values applied to all devices, and as a follow on, it might be useful to be able to set values per device.
+2. Testing: [molecule](https://molecule.readthedocs.io/en/latest/) is set up and configured for testing, and at present checks that the role successfully runs with default values, and also lints the code.
+Expanding the testing would be valuable for the future.

 License
 -------